 Qualifications of Juror

 - Between 18 – 75 years of age

 - Resident of the jurisdiction of the court you are summoned to serve

 - Never been convicted of a felony, unless your civil rights have been restored

 - Not currently found to be incompetent or mentally insane by a court of law

 Eligibility Process of Qualified Jurors

 - Random selection from Motor Vehicle Dept. and Voter Registration.

-- Summons To Appear if questionnaire is not returned.
+- Summons To Appear if you fail to appear as ordered.

 Reporting/Selection of Jurors